dfunni/piTCx/README.md

 # TCx
-TCx is a Raspberry Pi based roaster control system for Artisan Roasterscope as front-end UI.
-A standalone Raspberry Pi can interface with any TCx board (original TC4, TCsolo, or TCduo) to record temperatures from up to four thermocouples as well as the temperature sensor (MCP9800) on the TCx board.
+TCx is a Raspberry Pi based roaster control system using Artisan Roasterscope as front-end UI.
+A standalone Raspberry Pi can interface with any TCx board (original TC4, TCsolo, or TCduo) to record temperatures from up to four thermocouples as well as the ambient temperature sensor (MCP9800) on the TCx board.
-For roaster control, the Raspberry pi can perform temperature control using slow PWM (1 Hz).
+For roaster control, the Raspberry pi can perform heater control using slow PWM (1 Hz).

-Additionally, the Raspberry Pi can interface with an Arduino (3.3 V variant) using serial over GPIO pins 14 and 15 (Broadcom pins 8 and 10).
-This can be used for fast PWM control of heater as well as phase angle control of an AC fan.
-For PAC fan control, the arduino hardware interrupt (DIO2) must be used to monitor zero cross detecting circuitry to control a random fire SSR on the TCx OT2 pin.
+Additionally, the Raspberry Pi can interface with an Arduino (3.3 V variant) using serial commands over GPIO pins 14 and 15 (Broadcom pins 8 and 10).
+This allows for fast PWM control of heater as well as phase angle control of an AC fan.
+For PAC fan control, the Arduino hardware interrupt (DIO2) must be used to monitor zero cross detecting circuitry and control a random fire SSR on the TCx OT2 pin.

 # Raspberry Pi Setup